Cream of Chicken Soup the Dutch way

 Three years ago I published the historical version of this soup on Coquinaria, from a seventeenth-century French cookbook.
 For that soup you needed partridges and cockscombs (not mushrooms, but the real thing), so I do not expect many people to have prepared that soup.
 That may be completely different with the modern version of Dutch Queen’s Soup, which is actually a very rich Cream of Chicken Soup.
 The soup is popular in the Netherlands because of the associations with the Queen, and at fairs on Queen’s Day (30 April) plastic cups filled with an undetermined white liquid are sold as Queen’s Soup.
 On this page is the recipe for real Queen’s Soup.
 Just as with all kinds of soup, its taste depends on the quality of the stock you use to prepare it.
 If possible, make your own stock from chicken and veal, and you’ll know why this soup is fit for a queen.

-First course, for six portions; preparation time 15 minutes (+ 4 hours to prepare the stock); cook time 10 to 20 minutes.
+First course, for six portions; preparation in advance 15 minutes (+ 4 hours to prepare the stock); preparation 10 to 20 minutes.

 For 1½ litre (six cups) stock